TheShinyBunny/BlueStone/README.md

 # BlueStone

-This mod is made by TheShinyBunny (at https://www.youtube.com/shinybunny)
+This mod was made by TheShinyBunny (at https://www.youtube.com/shinybunny)

 ### Features:
 - Bluestone Dust